zslwyuan/Hi-DMM/README.md

 # Hi-DMM
-Hi-DMM: High-Performance Dynamic Memory Management in High-Level Synthesis Hi-DMM is an open-source tool, coupled with VivadoHLS, a HLS platform developed by Xilinx.
-Hi-DMM can automatically an- alyze the source code of HLS module and transform it, equip- ping the HLS-generated accelerator with high-performance DMM allocators, which are based on buddy tree allocation scheme and its proposed variants.
+Hi-DMM: High-Performance Dynamic Memory Management in High-Level Synthesis

+Hi-DMM is an open-source tool, coupled with VivadoHLS, a HLS platform developed by Xilinx.
+Hi-DMM can automatically analyze the source code of HLS module and transform it, equipping the HLS-generated accelerator with high-performance DMM allocators, which are based on buddy tree allocation scheme and its proposed variants.
 The highlights of Hi-DMM are as follows:

     • It is a part of HLS Methodology.
 The DMM components, including allocators and heap memories, are described in